Wilhelm Unger

-He was also younger brother to the writer and dramaturge Alfred H. Unger.
+He was also the younger brother of the writer and dramaturge Alfred H. Unger.

 Life

 Wilhelm Unger was born in Hohensalza (today called Inowrocław), at that time a small industrial town in the Prussian Province of Posen which since 1945 has been in the centre of Poland.
-His father, Dr. Samuel Unger, was a Jewish physician originally from Cologne.
+His father, Samuel Unger, was a Jewish physician originally from Cologne.
 His mother, Flora Unger, had been born in Russia.
 In 1907, when he was just 3, the family moved back to Cologne which is where Unger completed his schooling and an apprenticeship in publishing and the book trade.
 He then moved on to study Germanistics, Philosophy and Psychology at Cologne and nearby Bonn.

-After this he worked for the Kölnische Zeitung (newspaper) and for the West German Radio service which had relaunched and relocated to Cologne from Münster in 1926.
+After this he worked for the newspaper Kölnische Zeitung and for the West German Radio (WDR) service which had relaunched and relocated to Cologne from Münster in 1926.
 His first book, "Beethovens Vermächtnis" ("Beethoven's Legacy") was published in 1929 but fell victim to government book burnings in 1933.

 The Nazi take-over in January 1933 ushered in twelve years during which antisemitism quickly became an integral underpinning of government strategy.
 As professional opportunities were closed off and racist street violence increased, many Jews fled abroad.
 The Unger family, initially, stayed in Germany.
 However, on 15 March 1939, as news services reported the German military invasion of Czechoslovakia, Wilhelm Unger fled to England, where his brother had been living since 1937.
 Their two sisters, Ella and Grete, would be murdered in concentration camps.
 The brothers discovered only in 1945 that their parents had outlived the Nazi regime, held in the Theresienstadt concentration camp.

 War across Europe broke out more generally during September 1939 and at the end of June 1940 the German air force launched a series of large scale nightly air attacks on English and Welsh cities.
 The British authorities now responded by suddenly identifying thousands of refugees from political and/or race based persecution in Nazi Germany as enemy aliens whom they arrested and locked up.
 Wilhelm Unger was arrested on 1 July 1940 in London and selected for transportation to Melbourne, Australia on board HMT Dunera which set sail from Liverpool on 10 July, carrying between 2,000 and 3,000 foreigners (sources differ) who had been classified as enemy aliens, looked after by 309 poorly trained guards.
 The voyage was not well planned or managed and the internees suffered serious abuse from their British guards.
 Wilhelm Unger still had with him the manuscript entitled "Cosmic Psychology" which he had rescued when he fled Germany, intending to have it published in London, for which arrangements had already been made; but during the voyage the manuscript was confiscated by one of the British guards and thrown overboard.